fn06/shelter/docs/src/index.md

 Shelter is a _metashell_.
 A tool for managing shell sessions in a more reproducible way.

-To get start with Shelter, you can read the [getting started](shelter-0003) tutorial.
+To get started with Shelter, you can read the [getting started](shelter-0003) tutorial.
 For a more thorough understanding of what Shelter offers and how to use it, then please follow the [documentation](shelter-0004).